 An update that retains the classic 1950s style so you can channel your inner Audrey Hepburn.

 The original Wayfarer had a tilt that tended to make them slip.
 These are less angular and smaller, plus they’ll push up onto your head better.
-Polarized and available in two sizes in multiple frame and lens color combos.
+Polarized and available in 2 sizes in multiple frame and lens color combos.

 A small minority preferred the original Wayfarer.

 This pair comes in multiple types of lenses and frames so you can find one that fits your personal style.

 Frame and lenses are made with a plastic material that feels lightweight and is comfortable to wear.
 Lenses have a rounded shape and are coated with UV-protection for added safety.
 A carrying case and cloth are included.